misiektoja/instagram_monitor/README.md

 # instagram_monitor

-instagram_monitor is a Python script which allows for real-time monitoring of Instagram users activities and profile changes.
+instagram_monitor is an OSINT tool written in Python which allows for real-time monitoring of Instagram users activities and profile changes.

 ## Features